-- Involve your child in learning the order of the dressing as early as possible.
-Sing songs about dressing, talk to your child about dressing, play dressing up games and practice dressing dolls or teddies.
+Involve your child in learning the order of the dressing as early as possible.
+Sing songs about dressing.
+Talk to your child about dressing.
+Play dressing up games.
+Practice dressing dolls or teddies.
 Have fun and be silly.
 Put clothes on in the wrong order and laugh with your child about getting it wrong.

-- Lay clothes out in the order they should be put on.
+Lay clothes out in the order they should go on.
 This is usually easier if you lay them out in a line rather than putting them on top of each other.

-- Practice, practice, practice!
-Give your child opportunities for practice every day.
+Practice, practice, practice!
+Give your child opportunities to practice every day.